boomcamp/django-restframework/README.md

     path('', include(router.urls))
 ]

-4. First we need to secure our endpoints so i add `permission_classes = (permissions.IsAuthenticatedOrReadOnly,)` at bottom of every class object
+4. We need to secure our endpoints so i added `permission_classes = (permissions.IsAuthenticatedOrReadOnly,)` at bottom of every class objects.

 We can now start documenting our endpoints: `tutorial/languages/views.py`.